vmayoral/beagle-ros/README.md

 * Edit `conf/bblayers.conf`
 * add `${TOPDIR}/sources/beagle-ros \` to the `BASELAYERS` variable

 It's also possible to add the recipes inside of the meta-ros code.
-There're instructions in https://github.com/vmayoral/beginner_tutorials/blob/master/README.md of how to put these recipes in the meta-ros file structure.
+There're instructions in https://github.com/vmayoral/beginner_tutorials/blob/master/README.md of how to put these recipes in the meta-ros file structure. ([Here](https://github.com/vmayoral/beagle-ros/tree/master/recipes) you can see the recipes available).

 ##Cross-compiling the recipes
 From the `TOPDIR` of Angstrom run `bitbake <recipe-name>`.
 For example:
-* `bitbake beginner-tutorials`
+ `bitbake beginner-tutorials`
-* `bitbake roscpp-tutorials`